oslc-op/oslc-specs/notes/core-3.0-changes/core-3.0-changes.md

 ---
-title: Summary of changes in OSLC Core 3.0
+title: OSLC Core v3.0 Changes Version 1.0
 abstract:
   This note will serve as a guide for existing OSLC 2.0 users to learn what's new and navigate around the changes in the specifications.
 ---